Fendi, Del Core lead Milan fashion's runway return

 14 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Luca Bruno/AP Show More Show Less 15 of42

-17 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+17 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less 18 of42
+Antonio Calanni/AP Show More Show Less 18 of42

-20 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+20 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less 21 of42
+Antonio Calanni/AP Show More Show Less 21 of42

-22 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+22 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less
+Antonio Calanni/AP Show More Show Less

-23 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+23 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less 24 of42
+Antonio Calanni/AP Show More Show Less 24 of42

-25 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+25 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less
+Antonio Calanni/AP Show More Show Less

-26 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+26 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Luca Bruno/AP Show More Show Less 27 of42
+Antonio Calanni/AP Show More Show Less 27 of42

 28 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Luca Bruno/AP Show More Show Less

-29 of42 Models wear creations for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+29 of42 Models wear creations for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less 30 of42
+Luca Bruno/AP Show More Show Less 30 of42

 31 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
 Luca Bruno/AP Show More Show Less

-32 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+32 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less 33 of42
+Luca Bruno/AP Show More Show Less 33 of42

-35 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+35 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less 36 of42
+Luca Bruno/AP Show More Show Less 36 of42

-37 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+37 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less
+Luca Bruno/AP Show More Show Less

-38 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+38 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less 39 of42
+Luca Bruno/AP Show More Show Less 39 of42

-40 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+40 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less
+Luca Bruno/AP Show More Show Less

-41 of42 A model wears a creation for the Fendi Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
+41 of42 A model wears a creation for the Jil Sander Spring Summer 2022 collection during Milan Fashion Week, in Milan, Italy, Wednesday, Sept.
 22, 2021.
-Antonio Calanni/AP Show More Show Less
+Luca Bruno/AP Show More Show Less

 42 of42